To allow travel between the United States and Cuba.

 Length: 3 pages

-This bill was introduced on June 26, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 26, 2002, in a previous session of Congress, but it did not receive a vote.

 Jun 26, 2002